Jheller11/nasa-images/README.md

 ## NASA IMAGE SEARCH APP

-This app allows users to search the images.nasa.gov API using any combination of search parameters defined by the API.
+This app allows users to search for images in NASA's database by keyword.